AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/Java/sdsjava/readme.md

 is to connect to the Open ID discovery endpoint and get a URI for obtaining the token.
 Thereafter, the token based on ``clientId`` and ``clientSecret`` is retrieved.

-The token is cached, but as tokens have a fixed lifetime, typically one hour, but can be refreshed by the authenticating authority for a longer period.
+The token is cached, but as tokens have a fixed lifetime, typically one hour.
+It can be refreshed by the authenticating authority for a longer period.
 If the refresh period has expired, the credentials must be presented to the authority again.
 To streamline development, the ``AcquireToken`` method hides